17 Ancient Metagenomic Pipelines

 Most other folders contain either intermediate files that are only useful for technical evaluation in the case of problems, or statistics files that are otherwise summarised in the run report.

-So, before you delve into these folders, it’s normally a good idea to do a ‘quality check’ of the pipeline run.
-You can do this using the interactive MultiQC pipeline run report.
+So, before we delve into these folders, it’s normally a good idea to do a ‘quality check’ of the pipeline run. we can do this using the interactive MultiQC pipeline run report.

 cd multiqc/